-In the Philippines, a company may list its shares on the exchange through one of two ways: Initial Public Offering (IPO) or Listing by Way of Introduction.
+In the Philippines, a company may list its shares on the Philippine Stock Exchange (PSE) through either one of two ways: Initial Public Offering (IPO) or Listing by Way of Introduction.

 IPO vs. Listing by Way of Introduction